tritemio/FRETBursts/docs/source/burst_selection.rst

 After performing a burst search is common to select bursts according to different criteria (burst size, FRET efficiency, etc...).

-In FRETBursts this can be easily accomplished using the function :func:`Select_bursts` (or its alias :func:`Sel`).
-This function requires a :class:`Data` object and a :ref:`selection function <selection_functions>` as parameters. :func:`Select_bursts` returns a new :class:`Data` object containing only the new sub-set of bursts.
+In FRETBursts this can be easily accomplished using the method :meth:`Data.select_bursts`.
+This method takes a :ref:`selection function <selection_functions>` as parameters. :meth:`Data.select_bursts` returns a new :class:`Data` object containing only the new sub-set of bursts.
 A new selection can be applied to this new object as well.
 In this way, different selection criteria can be freely combined in order to obtain a burst population satisfying arbitrary constrains.